4. User installed software

 Every time you login and want to use your conda local environment and its packages you will need to get an interactive node (Step 1) and then to run the following commands to activate your conda environment:

-If you submit your computation via Slurm script these 3 commands need to be present before you execute your software commands.
+If you submit your computation via Slurm script these 3 commands need to be present in your Slurm script before the lines that execute your software commands.

 Your environment is deactivated automatically when you logout or when your Slurm job finishes.
 To deactivate your environment right away in your current shell you need to do: